richardgourley/django-relationships-explained-in-postgresql/2-onetoone-setnull.md

 ### SUMMARY:

-In this example of a ONE to ONE relationship with ON DELETE SET NULL, the customer can have only ONE code (and vice versa) but when the customer is deleted, the unique special offer code remains in the database.
+In this example of a ONE to ONE relationship with ON DELETE SET NULL, the customer can have only ONE special offer code but when the customer is deleted, the unique special offer code remains in the database.
-In situations where a 'parent' table row will be deleted but you want to keep the associated row from the child table in the database, use ON DELETE SET NULL.
+In situations where a 'parent' table row is deleted but you want to keep the associated row from the child table in the database, use ON DELETE SET NULL.